DavidDirnberger/PhotonFabric-VideoKit/README.md

 - `gif` – animated GIF & meme creation
 - `metadata` – detailed metadata inspection & editing

-Every command lives in its own module and has a dedicated infofile under `infofiles/PhotonFabric.<subcommand>.en.info`.
+Every command lives in its own module and has a dedicated infofile under `infofiles/PhotonFabric.<subcommand>.en.info` called by `video <COMMAND> --help/-h`.

 ---

 ## 2. Requirements

 - **OS**: Primarily developed and tested on Linux.
-- **Runtime**: Python 3.x
+- **Runtime**: Python 3.10.x
 - **Core tools**:
   - `ffmpeg` and `ffprobe` (required)
 - **Optional for AI features**:
   - CUDA-capable GPU (for PyTorch backends)
   - AI models (Real-ESRGAN / RealCUGAN, etc.) – handled by the project’s installer / model manager.

-See the repository’s `install.sh` / documentation for the exact, up-to-date dependencies and model setup.
+See the repository’s `install.sh` for the exact, up-to-date dependencies and model setup.

 ---